-Bronco Horvath scored a goal to extend his NHL-record point streak to 20 straight games, on Feb.
-7, 1960, as the Bruins beat the Maples 3-0.
+Bronco Horvath scored a goal to extend his NHL-record point streak to 20 straight games on Feb.
+7, 1960, as the Bruins beat the Maple Leafs 3-0.
 Goaltender Harry Lumley earned the 70th shutout of his career.

-Two Bruins stars were overshadowed in Sittler’s huge 10-point game, on this date in 1976.
-Jean Ratelle scored two goals to give 350 in his career and also assisted on the other two Boston tallies.
+Two Bruins stars were overshadowed in Sittler’s huge 10-point game on this date in 1976.
+Jean Ratelle scored two goals to give him 350 in his career and assisted on the other two Boston tallies.
 Johnny Bucyk picked up his 1,283rd career point to move into second place all-time behind Howe.

 On Feb.
-7, 1987, Cam Neely scored his first career NHL hat trick as the Bruins and Maple Leafs, once again, with the B’s coming out on top 8-5.
+7, 1987, Cam Neely scored his first career NHL hat trick as the Bruins and Maple Leafs met, once again, with the B’s coming out on top 8-5.

 Odds & Ends

-George Hainsworth picked up his 71st career shutout, on Feb.
+George Hainsworth picked up his 71st career shutout on Feb.
 7, 1933, leading the Canadiens to a 2-0 win over the Maple Leafs.
-This put ahead of Alec Connell for the most shutouts in NHL history.
+This put him ahead of Alec Connell for the most shutouts in NHL history.

-Just 24 hours after scoring his 26th career hat trick versus the North Stars, Bobby Hull made more history.
+Bobby Hull made more history just 24 hours after scoring his 26th career hat trick versus the North Stars.
 On Feb.
 7, 1971, he scored his 544th career goal, tying Richard for second place on the all-time goals list behind Howe.
-Goaltender Tony Esposito made 28 saves for his 22nd career shutout, in a 1-0 win over the visiting Penguins.
+Goaltender Tony Esposito made 28 saves for his 22nd career shutout in a 1-0 win over the visiting Penguins.

-On that same night, Dick Duff played in his 1,000th career game as the Buffalo Sabres lost 4-3 to Maple Leafs.
+That night, Dick Duff played in his 1,000th career game as the Buffalo Sabres lost 4-3 to the Maple Leafs.

-Patrick Roy recorded his 46th career shutout, on Feb.
+Patrick Roy recorded his 46th career shutout on Feb.
 7, 1999, in the Colorado Avalanche’s 3-0 win at the Dallas Stars.
-This extended the Avalanche’s franchise-record winning streak to 12 straight games, becoming the seventh NHL team to win at a dozen games in a row.
+This extended the Avalanche’s franchise-record winning streak to 12 straight games, becoming the seventh NHL team to win a dozen games in a row.

 Happy Birthday to You